 Study-related work placement

-Work placement may be a compulsory or voluntary part of the studies.
-Its purpose is to familiarise oneself with the practices of the field and to prepare for professional activities after studies.
+Work placement is a compulsory or an optional part of studies.
+The goal is to learn about practices in the field and to prepare for professional work after graduation.

-During the work placement, you can familiarise yourself with the practices of your field and prepare for professional activities after your studies.
-However, not all studies include work placement.
-In some degree programmes, work placement is compulsory and in other ones it is voluntary.
-In teachers’ pedagogical studies, teacher training is a compulsory part of the studies.
+During a work placement, you can learn about the practices in your field and prepare for professional work after graduation.
+Some degree programmes do not include a work placement.
+It can be either a compulsory or an optional part of the degree structure.
+In teachers’ pedagogical studies, a teacher training is a compulsory part of the studies.

-Another purpose of the work placement is to create networks through which you can assess and develop your competence and utilise your skills when you start working.
+Another purpose of the work placement is to create networks that help you review and develop your skills so that you will be ready to pursue your career after graduation.

-Work placement as a part of Theatre Academy studies
+Work placement as part of studies at the Theatre Academy

 It is possible to complete a work placement either in Finland or abroad.